 Made In China Full Movie Leaked Online On Tamilrockers To Download In HD Print!

 The fate of Made in China is no different from Housefull 4 and Saand Ki Aankh as the film has been leaked online on the notorious site, Tamilrockers on the second day of its release.
-Made In China, which casts Rajkummar Rao and Mouni Roy in the lead roles, is the story of a business person and how he changes his life with 'jugaad'.
-The film also casts Summey Vyas, Paresh Rawal and Boman Irani in the key roles.
+Made In China, which casts Rajkummar Rao and Mouni Roy in the lead roles, is the story of a businessperson and how he changes his life with 'jugaad'.
+The film also casts Sumeet Vyas, Paresh Rawal and Boman Irani in the key roles.

-Made In China locked horns with Housefull 4 and Saand Ki Aankh at the box office but failed to attract footsteps at the theatre.
+Made In China locked horns with Housefull 4 and Saand Ki Aankh at the box office but failed to attract footfalls in theatres.
 Trade analyst Sumit Kadel writes, "#SaandKiAankh & #MadeinChina both had a very poor opening.
 SKA Day 1- ₹ 70 lakhs approx. MIC Day 1- ₹ 90'Lakhs aprrox.
 Monday collection would decide their fate, very difficult to cover their ground now after such a bad opening day collection."

 SUCHITRA @SuchitraGoswami: "#MadeInChina movie winning hearts 💖.
 Diwali special mind-blowing movie.
 Superb 👏 story, great concept, nice all songs. @RajkummarRao @Roymouni new n fresh Jodi.
 So sweet Jodi.
 What a powerpacked performance guys.
 U guys killed it in this movie.
 I just loved ur every dialogues.."